gitpitch/gitpitch/PITCHME.md

 ![TERMINAL](https://d1z75bzl1vljy2.cloudfront.net/hello-world/terminal.png)

-Git-commit on any repo branch and push your PITCHME.md to GitHub.
+Git-commit on any branch and push your PITCHME.md to GitHub, GitLab or Bitbucket.

 #HSLIDE